-The contributions of this paper are the following: (1) we deploy the largest comprehensive dataset used so far for the purpose of exploring budgetary follow-up in the EU, covering the full available set of EU countries over the period since the start of the Economic and Monetary Union (EMU) until just before the coronavirus crisis; (2) this allows us to also consider sub-sample periods; (3) we analyse the driving factors of the components of the budget balance errors, namely the errors in revenues and expenditures, which we then decompose further into "base", "growth" and "denominator" effects.
+Accurate macroeconomic and budgetary projections are crucial for the fiscal instrument settings by the government and for the confidence of the private sector (in particular the financial markets) in a country's public finances.
+Using the Stability and Convergence Programmes (SCPs) of 27 European Union (EU) countries since 1999, we explore the errors in national budgetary projections and their driving factors.
+The main contributions of this paper are the following: (1) we deploy the largest comprehensive dataset used so far for the purpose of exploring budgetary follow-up in the EU, covering the full available set of EU countries over the period since the start of the Economic and Monetary Union (EMU) until just before the coronavirus crisis; (2) this allows us to also consider sub-sample periods; (3) we analyse the driving factors of the components of the general governments' headline budget balance forecast errors, namely the errors in revenues and expenditures, which we then decompose further into "base", "growth" and "denominator" effects.
 This decomposition gives a clearer perspective on the sources of the projection errors.